1. Introduction

 -

-- ad click source
+- click source website

 -

-The first-party website where the user clicks on the ad.
+The first-party website where the user clicks.

-- ad click destination
+- attribution destination website

 -

-The destination website where the conversion happens.
+The destination website where the user performs an action that triggers attribution.

-- ad campaign id
+- attribution source id

 -